doximity/super_spreader/README.md

 ## Warnings

+> [!WARNING]
+>
-**Please be aware:** SuperSpreader is still fairly early in development.
+> **Please be aware:** SuperSpreader is still fairly early in development.
 While it can be used effectively by experienced hands, we are aware that it could have a better developer experience (DevX).
 It was written to solve a specific problem (see "History").
 We are working to generalize the tool as the need arises.
 Pull requests are welcome!

 Please also see "Roadmap" for other known limitations that may be relevant to you.